LordZEDith/LLM-Evaluation/README.md

 The LLM Evaluation Platform is a comprehensive tool designed to evaluate and compare different Large Language Models (LLMs) using multiple evaluation metrics.
 It provides a modern web interface for testing, comparing, and analyzing LLM responses across various test cases and modules.

 ## Features
-- **Multiple Model Support**: Built-in support for OpenAI and Anthropic models, with easy extensibility for other LLMs
+- **Multiple Model Support**: Built-in support for OpenAI, Gemini and Anthropic models, with easy extensibility for other LLMs
 - **Comprehensive Evaluation Metrics**:
   - ROUGE (Recall-Oriented Understudy for Gisting Evaluation)
   - BLEU (Bilingual Evaluation Understudy)